espressif/esp-faq/docs/en/hardware-related/RF-related.rst

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Yes.
 To do the single carrier testing, you can set the ``Test mode`` to ``TX tone`` in the test interface.
-  - Before using the ESP RF Test Tool, it is recommended to read the instructions in the ``help`` folder.
+  - Before using ESP RF test tools, it is recommended to read the guide `RF Test Items <https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/development_stage/rf_test_items/index.html#rf>`_.

 ------------